Ambe-Mbong-Nwi/CEF_440-NAFAB/CARYAMGO/README.md

-## This folder contains the market management mobile App with some pages built using ReactNative
+## This folder contains our market management mobile App 'CARYAMGO' with some pages built using ReactNative